ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible on FreeBSD
 -----------------------------

 You can install Ansible on FreeBSD either from a package or from a port.
 See the FreeBSD handbook `Chapter 4.
 Installing Applications: Packages and Ports <https://docs.freebsd.org/en/books/handbook/ports/>`_.
 A best practice is to use the packages on the fresh installation of the system and both update and upgrade from the ports later.
-It's not recommended to mix the installation from packages and ports, i.e. keep updating and upgrading from the ports.
+It's not recommended to mix the installation from packages and ports, that is,  keep updating and upgrading from the ports.
 See the warning in the FreeBSD handbook `4.5.
 Using the Ports Collection <https://docs.freebsd.org/en/books/handbook/ports/#ports-using>`_.

 FreeBSD packages